 - Policy: How Platforms Should (and Should Not) Be Regulated

 These are now available for you to download.
 Get your Platform Revolution Slides here.

-Welcome to Knowledge Nuggets, our all-new content series where we highlight key takeaways and great business ideas from our favourite books, which we think are shaping the way we do business.
-This week, we’ll dissect the book Platform Revolution by Geoffrey G. Parker, Marshall Van Alstyne, and Sangeet Paul Choudary.
+Welcome to Knowledge Nuggets, our all new content series where we highlight key takeaways and great business ideas from our favourite books.
+This week, we will be reviewing the book Platform Revolution by Geoffrey G. Parker, Marshall Van Alstyne, and Sangeet Paul Choudary.

-Insight: Today’s industry-leading brands are built on platforms, and they are disrupting and displacing traditional businesses faster than ever.
+Insight: Today’s industry leading brands are built on platforms, they are disrupting and displacing traditional businesses faster than ever.

 Data: Nearly 60% of today’s billion-dollar unicorn startups are platform businesses.
 (Source)